-ANNUAL MEETING OF STOCKHOLDERS To be held on July 21, 2020
+ANNUAL MEETING OF STOCKHOLDERS To be held on July 20, 2021

-This proxy statement is furnished in connection with the solicitation, on behalf of the Board of Directors of First Robinson Financial Corporation (the "Company"), the parent company of First Robinson Savings Bank, National Association (the "Bank"), of proxies to be used at the annual meeting of stockholders of the Company (the "Meeting") which will be held by conference call at 10:00 a.m., central time, on July 21, 2020.
-In order to participate in the meeting please call 650-215-5226, the meeting number is 950 714 177 and the meeting password is 3132.
-You may call in 15 minutes prior to the start of the meeting.

-The accompanying Notice of Annual Meeting of Stockholders and this proxy statement are first being mailed to stockholders on or about June 19, 2020.
+This proxy statement is furnished in connection with the solicitation, on behalf of the Board of Directors of First Robinson Financial Corporation (the "Company"), the parent company of First Robinson Savings Bank, National Association (the "Bank"), of proxies to be used at the annual meeting of stockholders of the Company (the "Meeting") which will be held at Country View Inn & Suites, located at 100 Abraham Lincoln, Robinson, Illinois on July 20, 2021, at 10:00 a.m., central time, and all adjournments or postponements of the Meeting.
+The accompanying Notice of Annual Meeting of Stockholders and this proxy statement are first being mailed to stockholders on or about June 15, 2021.

-At the Meeting, stockholders of the Company are being asked to consider and vote upon the election of four directors and the ratification of the appointment of BKD, LLP ("BKD") as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2021.
+At the Meeting, stockholders of the Company are being asked to consider and vote upon the election of two directors and the ratification of the appointment of BKD, LLP ("BKD") as the independent registered public accounting firm for the Company for the fiscal year ending March 31, 2022.